Thomas V. Morris: Popular philosophy and motivational speaking

 Morris' books include Francis Schaeffer's Apologetics: A Critique, Understanding Identity Statements, The Logic of God Incarnate, Anselmian Explorations, The Concept of God, Our Idea of God, The Bluffer's Guide to Philosophy, Philosophy and the Christian Faith, Divine and Human Action, Our Idea of God, Making Sense of It All, God and the Philosophers, Philosophy for Dummies, True Success, The Art of Achievement, If Aristotle Ran General Motors, The Stoic Art of Living, Superheroes and Philosophy, and his latest text, If Harry Potter Ran General Electric.

 Morris seeks to make philosophy interesting, intelligible, and practical to the ordinary person.
-Early in his academic career, he authored a privately circulated project, The Bluffer's Guide to Philosophy and the popular Making Sense of It All: Pascal and the Meaning of Life - two books that provide the amateur philosopher easy access to philosophical works and concepts.
+Early in his academic career, he authored a privately circulated project, The Bluffer's Guide to Philosophy and the popular Making Sense of It All: Pascal and the Meaning of Life.

-In Making Sense of It All, Morris examined one of the great Christian thinkers of all time, Blaise Pascal.
-In this book, Morris highlighted Pascal's observation that diversion is one of the greatest spiritual dangers of our age.
+In Making Sense of It All (1992), Morris examines Christian philosopher Blaise Pascal.
+In this book, Morris highlights Pascal's observation that diversion is one of the greatest spiritual dangers of our age.
 Morris argues that diversion can only keep the "big questions" about the meaning of life at bay for so long.
 He points out that people are hungry to engage in intelligent dialogue about the purpose and meaning of life.
 He draws from Pascal's view in the Pensées that people need to understand the larger context of their lives in order to determine how to live.
 As people confront ethical dilemmas in everyday life, they begin to ask more probing questions that eventually lead to ultimate questions about life, death, morality, value, meaning, and purpose.